- Medicines and drugs that required a prescription or insulin.

 - Lodging expenses (but not meals) paid while away from home while receiving medical care in a hospital or a medical care facility that is related to a hospital.
 Do not include more than $50 a night for each eligible person.

 - Ambulance service and other travel costs to get medical care.
-If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care, or you may claim 23 cents per mile.
-Add parking and tolls to the amount you claim under whichever method you use.
+If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care, or you may claim 23.5 cents per mile.
+Add parking and tolls to the amount you claim under either method.

 - Surgery to improve vision, including radial keratotomy or other laser eye surgery.